-A 401(k) retirement plan can be a very effective way to build wealth without diverting a big chunk of your money toward taxes.
-Under these plans, any money you contribute is deducted from your taxable income, thus potentially saving you hundreds of dollars in taxes each year.
+A 401(k) retirement plan can be an effective way to build wealth while minimizing your tax obligation.
+Under these plans, any money you contribute is deducted from your taxable income and could save you hundreds of dollars in taxes each year.

 The Three Types of 401(k) Contribution Limits

 Calculating how much money you are allowed to put into a 401(k) can be a bit tricky.
-As a result, you have to be extremely careful not to exceed the 401(k) contribution limits in effect in any given year.
-What makes the limits somewhat more complicated than those on a Traditional IRA or Roth IRA is the fact that, for all intents and purposes, there are three different types of limits placed on your 401(k) contributions.
+You have to be careful not to exceed the 401(k) contribution limits, and they sometimes change year-to-year.
+The limits are somewhat more complicated than those of a Traditional IRA or Roth IRA because there are three different types.

-- The Catch-Up 401(k) Contribution Limit is $6,000 in 2019.
-This amount is the additional money that workers over 50 years old can contribute toward their retirement savings.
-As of 2018, this figure is set at $6,500.
+The Catch-Up 401(k) Contribution Limit is $6,000 in 2019.
+This amount is the additional money that workers age 50 or older can contribute toward their retirement savings.
 Thus, a person age 50 or older can contribute up to $25,000 of their pay in one year.

 The Defined Contribution Limit is $56,000 in 2019.
-The defined contribution limit is the total of all elective deferral contributions, plus catch-up contributions, plus any money added to the account by the employer in matching funds or bonus systems, etc. cannot exceed the lesser of 100% of your compensation or $55,000 in the year 2018.
+The defined contribution limit is the total of all elective deferral contributions, catch-up contributions, and any money added to the account by the employer in matching funds or bonuses, and it cannot exceed the lesser of 100% of your compensation or $56,000 in 2019.

-That last bit is important.
-Essentially, it means that if you are under 50, the most money you can get into a 401(k) in any given year is $55,000.
-Of that, only $18,500 can come from your own contributions.
-The other $36,500 must come from your employer.
-Very few employers offer generous enough 401(k) packages to take advantage of those kinds of limits.
+So if you're under 50, the most money you can put into a 401(k) in any given year is $56,000 but only $19,000 of that can come from your contributions.
+The other $37,000 would have to come from your employer, and very few employers offer generous-enough 401(k) packages for you to reach that limit.

-If you contribute more money to your 401(k) account than you are permitted, you have until April 15th to tell the plan to return the cash to you.
-This overpayment is referred to an excess deferral.
-If you received a tax deduction, you will have to give it back upon withdrawing the excess deferral but you shouldn't be subject to the additional 10% early withdrawal penalty.
+If you contribute more money to your 401(k) account than you are allowed, you have until April 15 to instruct the plan administrators to return the cash to you.
+This overpayment is referred to as an excess deferral.
+If you received a tax deduction, you will have to give it back upon withdrawing the excess deferral but you won't be subject to the additional 10% early withdrawal penalty.

-It is your responsibility to catch excess 401(k) contributions, not your employer's.
-If you don't remove the excess before the tax filing deadline in the year in which the error is made, you will face stiff penalties, a form of double taxation, and might even have your entire retirement plan reclassified as non-qualified, which would have enormous financial implications if you have built a decent-sized nest egg.
+It is your responsibility, not your employer's, to catch excess 401(k) contributions.
+If you don't remove the excess before the tax filing deadline in the year in which the error is made, you will face stiff penalties.
+You might even have your entire retirement plan reclassified as non-qualified, which would have big financial implications if you have built a decent-sized nest egg.